jes89/emoticon/README.md

       emotionController.createFrame();

-#After createFrame is called, the ifamme is craeted on  the target element and whole proccess will work automatically
+# After createFrame is called, the ifamme is craeted on  the target element and whole proccess will work automatically
+# For instance showing Emoticon List, attaching Emoticon to div